theRealAph/ScopeLocals/README.md

     }
 }
 ```
+[_Remark_: I qualified 'dynamic scope' with 'nested' here in order to make
+it clear that the new dynamic scope lies within the original one, overriding
+it.
+We could possibly throw in the word 'shadow' instead.
+Alex has already
+brought it in via his quote from the langauge spec.
+WDYT?
+(n.b. this is the minimal option :-)]

-The syntactic structure of `where(...)` and `call(...)` means that rebinding is only visible in the dynamic scope of `call`.
+The syntactic structure of `where(...)` and `call(...)` means that rebinding is only visible in the nested dynamic scope introduced by `call`.
 The body of `log(...)` cannot change the binding seen by that method itself but can change the binding seen by its callees, such as the `formatter.get(...)` method.
 This guarantees a bounded lifetime for sharing of the new value.

 ###  Inheriting scoped values